kuzzleio/documentation/src/core/1/plugins/guides/events/generic-events/index.md

 # Generic Events

-Some actions in the document controller triggers generic events.
+Some actions in the document controller trigger generic events.
 Generic events are used to apply modifications on the documents in the request or result of these actions.

 Generic "before" events (`generic:document:before*`) are triggered **before** the regular `document:before*` event.
 Generic "after" events (`generic:document:after*`) are triggered **after** the regular `document:after*` event.